mulhod/python_applied/README.md

 3. Processing text files and computing features and compiling a spreadsheet; an introduction to object-oriented programming (for better or worse)
     - Files: `text_processor.py` (Python script) and a bunch of text files (`pride-and-prejudice.txt`, `alices_adventures_in_wonderland.txt`, `dracula.txt`, `emma.txt`, `metamorphosis.txt`, `war_and_peace.txt`, `beowulf.txt`, `dubliners.txt`, `heart_of_darkness.txt`, and `ulysses.txt`)
     - `text_processor.py` contains the code for representing `TextProcessing` objects, i.e., a type of object that stores a text and can be used to process it (computing the frequency distribution, the number of words, etc.).
 It also contains the code for creating a spreadsheet of these text attributes.
-    - Task: Process a set of files by calculating attributes such as the number of total words, the number of unique words, and the top 20 most frequent words, and compile this information into a spreadsheet.
+    - Task: Process a set of files by calculating the number of total words, the number of unique words, and the top 20 most frequent words and compile this information into a spreadsheet (named `processed_texts.tsv`).
 Do this for all of the texts specified by the user when the script is run.
     - Run the Python script with: `python text_processor.py FILE1[ FILE2][ FILE3]...`, where `FILE1`, etc., refer to the names of specific text files to process.
 A bunch of text files listed above have been added to the repository.
 The user can pick any number of these texts to use (maybe all of them).
+Example command:
+        ```
+        python text_processor.py alices_adventures_in_wonderland.txt beowulf.txt dracula.txt dubliners.txt emma.txt heart_of_darkness.txt metamorphosis.txt ulysses.txt war_and_peace.txt pride-and-prejudice.txt
+        ```
     - As elsewhere, it might be best to make a copy of the script and call it something else and run that script file instead.

+4. Linked list implementation: Implement a data structure called a "linked list", which is basically a list.
+Python already has a `list` type, of course.
+But this exercise, which is probably a good deal more difficult than those that have come before, is all about implementing a `list`-like container type from scratch.
+    - Files: `LinkedList.py` and `pride-and-prejudice.txt`
+    - Task: Implement a linked list type and interact with it.
+    - Run the Python script with: `python LinkedList.py`
+    - As always, it might be best to make a copy of the script and call it something else and run that script file instead.